Daysired/Everywhen/everywhen/README.md

 #### MVP

-- Create a WellnessTime page that holds the Mood, Daily Highlight, Daily Vent, Coping Strategy, What Worked, What to Improve fields
+- Create a WellnessTime page that holds the Mood, Daily Highlight, Daily Vent, What Worked, What to Improve components
 - Make buttons for describing mood
-- When Clicked each button should pop up an emoji above the button that corresponds to the mood selected by the user
-- Make each field clickable and expand to display the information
-- Use forms to add to each field
+- Use forms to add to each information to each component
-- Create an "Add" button that when clicked brings out the form to add data to each field
 - Save and display User WellnessTime information in card form
 - Create delete button for WellnessTime cards

 #### PostMVP

-- Create a page that holds the WorkTime, FamilyTime, and MeTime fields
+- Add WorkTime, FamilyTime, MeTime components for users to keep track of daily responsiblities and activities along with their mental health
 - Work on advanced CSS
-- Add daily goals component

 ## Project Schedule